Chickenpox (Varicella) and School-Age Children: What Parents Need to Know

-- A person is infectious from 1 to 2 days before the rash appears until all blisters have formed scabs.
-This usually takes until 4 to 7 days after the rash starts.
+- A person is infectious from one to two days before the rash appears until all blisters have formed scabs.
+This usually takes until four to seven days after the rash starts.

 - Vaccinated individuals who develop chickenpox are also considered infectious.
 These cases can spread the virus until all spots have faded or no new spots have developed within a 24-hour period, whichever is later.

-The time period between exposure and the onset of illness is usually about 2 weeks, but can range from 10 to 21 days.
+The time period between exposure and the appearance of a rash is usually about two weeks, but can range from 10 to 21 days.

 Individuals with chickenpox need to stay home until the rash blisters are dried and crusted.
-This is usually 4-7 days (typically 6 days) after the rash began.
+This is usually four to seven days (typically six days) after the rash began.